WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * normally, consumers contend with themselves on per shard basis.
 With enhanced fanout consumer, that **consumer gets a dedicated 2MB/s egress limit from a shard**.

 - the **iteration logic** is handled **behind the scenes** using **DynamoDB tables**.

+* this is usually the Kinesis variant everyone is talking about when then are talking about _Kinesis_

+###### Autoscalling

+- while there is **no native autoscalling functionality** you can deploy your own solution

+* this involves a cloudwatch alarm and a lambda function which will do the scaling by using sdk

+- there are **api limits for the amount of time you can scale your stream**

 ###### Monitoring